Published on: 17th April 2023

 To protect your skin from the harmful effects of blue light and prevent premature wrinkles, it’s essential to take the following steps:

-• Use sunscreen that protects against HEV blue light when outdoors.
-If you swim or sweat, remember to reapply the sunscreen frequently throughout the day.
+- Use sunscreen that protects against HEV blue light when outdoors.
+Remember to reapply the sunscreen frequently throughout the day if you swim or sweat.